-Oxytocin injection by health workers without midwifery skills can prevent bleeding after deliveryOctober 1st, 2013 in Obstetrics & gynaecology /
+Oxytocin injection by health workers without midwifery skills can prevent bleeding after deliveryOctober 1, 2013 in Medicine & Health / Obstetrics & gynaecology

 Community health officers (health workers who are not trained midwives) can safely give injections of the drug oxytocin to prevent severe bleeding after delivery (postpartum hemorrhage) when attending home births in rural areas of Ghana, according to a study by US and Ghanaian researchers in this week's PLOS Medicine.